-Large outreach programs that the Southern Illinois Urban Fishing Program co-sponsored were the Two Rivers Family Fishing Fair at Pere Marquette State Park - Cancelled due to flooding, the Southern Illinois Hunting and Fishing Days weekend at John A. Logan Community College, the Lewis and Clark Community College Water Stewardship Festival.
-2019 was the sixth year the fishing area was included at the Du Quoin State Fair.
+Large outreach programs that were cancelled due to COVID-19 were the Two Rivers Family Fishing Fair at Pere Marquette State Park, Southern Illinois Hunting and Fishing Days located at John A. Logan Community College, Lewis and Clark Community College Water Stewardship Festival, Du Quoin State Fair, and Owl Fest organized by the Treehouse Wildlife Center.